GuanceCloud/datakit/internal/export/doc/en/inputs/datakit-tracing.md

 - DDTrace
 - Apache Jaeger
 - OpenTelemetry
-- Skywalking
+- SkyWalking
 - Zipkin

 ---

 ## Datakit Tracing Frontend {#datakit-tracing-frontend}

 Tracing Frontend is an API that receives data from a variety of different types of Trace, typically via HTTP or gRPC from a variety of Trace SDKs.
 When DataKit receives this data, it converts it into a [unified Span structure](datakit-tracing-struct.md).
-It is then sent to [Backend](#backend) for processing.
+It is then sent to [Backend](datakit-tracing.md#datakit-tracing-backend) for processing.

-In addition to transforming the Span structure, Tracing Frontend also completes the configuration of the filter unit and arithmetic unit in [Tracing Backend](#backend).
+In addition to transforming the Span structure, Tracing Frontend also completes the configuration of the filter unit and arithmetic unit in [Tracing Backend](datakit-tracing.md#datakit-tracing-backend).

 ## Tracing Data Collection Common Configuration {#tracing-common-config}